vuejs/v2.vuejs.org/source/guide/reactivity.md

 ## Inside Computed Properties

 It should be noted that Vue.js computed properties are **not** simple getters.
 Each computed property keeps track of its own reactive dependencies.
-When a computed property is evaluated, Vue.js updates its denpendency list and caches the result value.
+When a computed property is evaluated, Vue.js updates its dependency list and caches the result value.
 The cached value is only invalidated when one of the tracked dependencies have changed.
-Therefore, as long as the depdendencies did not change, accessing the computed property will directly return the cached value instead of calling the getter.
+Therefore, as long as the dependencies did not change, accessing the computed property will directly return the cached value instead of calling the getter.

 Why do we need caching?
 Imagine we have an expensive computed property **A**, which requires looping through a huge Array and doing a lot of computations.
 Then, we may have other computed properties that in turn depend on **A**.
-Without caching, we’d be calling **A**’s getter many more times than necessary!
+Without caching, we would be calling **A**’s getter many more times than necessary!

 Because of computed property caching, the getter function is not always called when you access a computed property.
 Consider the following example: